zS1L3NT/ts-validate-all-types/README.md

 ))
 // > {
 // >     success: false,
-// >     errors: [ '*: Expected value to match at least one of the given rules: boolean | number' ]
+// >     errors: [ '*: Expected value to match at least one of the given rules: boolean | number' ],
+// >     data: undefined
 // > }
 ```